ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/auth-services.md

   'https://devapi.mydomain.com';
 ```

-This can be expanded based on how many different environments you may be building for or modified to match however it is you specifically control the environment for your build.
+This can be expanded based on how many different environments you may be building for.
+However, it is you specifically control the environment for your build.

 ### Test and Service Shells

-Similar to when we created the `SessionService`, we need to create shells for the unit test and the service.
+Similar to when we created the `SessionVaultService`, we need to create shells for the unit test and the service.

 - `tests/unit/services/AuthenticationService.spec.ts`
 - `src/services/AuthenticationService.ts`